imrafaelmerino/vertx-effect/docs/README.md

 ```

 - **Cond**.
 It's a set of branches and a default value.
-Each branch consists of a predicate and a value to be
+Each branch consists of a predicate and a value.
-executed and returned if evaluated as **Cons.success(true)**.
-Suppose no predicate is evaluated to be true.
+It computes and returns the value of the first branch which predicate is true.
-In that case, the Cond expression returns the default value, which is the last value of the clause
+If no predicate is true, then it returns the default value, which is the last value of the clause.

 ```java